usagiryu/RSS3-Wiki/src/rss3-sdk-for-javascript.md

 });
 ```

-If we want to leverage existing links (e.g. following) in the RSS3 networks for a list of items from other personas followed by `0xC8b960D09C0078c18Dcbe7eB9AB9d816BcCa8944`:
+If we want to leverage existing links (e.g. following) in the RSS3 Networks for a list of items from other personas followed by `0xC8b960D09C0078c18Dcbe7eB9AB9d816BcCa8944`:

 ```ts
 const page1 = await rss3.items.getList({